-When acting under the EPA, your attorney must, as far as is practicable, seek advice from you and from anyone named in your EPA as someone who must be consulted

-(either on all matters or on the specific matters you have stated in your EPA).
+When acting under the EPA your attorney must, as far as is practicable, seek advice from you and from anyone you have named in your EPA to be consulted (either on all matters, or on the specific matters you have stated in your EPA).

-If you have appointed someone else to be your attorney for your personal care and welfare, your attorneys must regularly consult each other to ensure that your interests are not disadvantaged by any breakdown in communication between them.
+If you have appointed someone else to be your property attorney, your attorneys must regularly consult each other to ensure that your interests are not disadvantaged by any breakdown in communication between them.
 Your property attorney should provide your personal care and welfare attorney with any financial support (out of your property) needed for your personal care and welfare.